Skip to main content

 Step 6.
 Deploy MongoDB replicaset

-Once MongoDB provisioning is complete on the handson-node-1, handson-node-2, and handson-node-3 instances, connect to one of the nodes to set up the replicaset.
+After completing MongoDB provisioning on handson-node-1, handson-node-2, and handson-node-3 instances, connect to one node to configure the replicaset.

-1. Connect to the handson-node-1 instance and initiate the replicaset setup.
+1. Connect to the handson-node-1 instance and set up the replicaset.

 mongosh --eval \